-As of September 30, 2021, the Company had not commenced any operations.
-All activity for the period from January 19, 2021 (date of inception) through September 30, 2021 relates to the Company's formation and the initial public offering (the "Offering"), as described in Note 3, and identifying a target Business Combination, as described below.
+As of March 31, 2022, the Company had not commenced any operations.
+All activity for the period from January 19, 2021 (date of inception) through March 31, 2022 relates to the Company's formation, the initial public offering (the "Offering"), as described in Note 3, and identifying a target Business Combination, as described below.
 The Company will not generate any operating revenues until after completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Offering.
 The Company has selected December 31 as its fiscal year end.

-On September 23, 2021, the registration statement on Form S-1 (File No. 333-254038), as amended (the "Registration Statement"), relating to the Offering of the Company was declared effective by the U.S. Securities and Exchange Commission ("SEC").
+On September 23, 2021, the registration statement on Form S-1 (File No. 333-254038), as amended, relating to the Offering of the Company was declared effective by the U.S. Securities and Exchange Commission.
 The Company entered into an underwriting agreement with Wells Fargo Securities, LLC and William Blair & Company, L.L.C. (collectively, the "Underwriters") on September 23, 2021 to conduct the Offering of 20,000,000 units (the "Public Units") in the amount of \$200.0 million in gross proceeds, with a 45-day option provided to the Underwriters to purchase up to 3,000,000 additional Public Units solely to cover over-allotments, if any, in the amount of up to \$30.0 million in additional gross proceeds.
-Each Public Unit consists of one share of the Company's common stock (a "Public Share"), \$0.0001 par value ("Common Stock"), and one redeemable warrant (a "Public Warrant").
-Each Public Warrant is exercisable for one share of Common Stock at a price of \$11.50 per full share.
+Each Public Unit consists of one share of the Company's common stock (a "Public Share"), \$0.0001 par value, and one redeemable warrant (a "Public Warrant").
+Each Public Warrant is exercisable for one share of common stock at a price of \$11.50 per full share.